itmeson/genorg/daily/1/index.md

 vs. chemical changes, pure substance, mixture, heterogeneous mixtures, homogeneous mixtures, elements, compounds.

+Q?
+Are there simulations/demos I can use to demonstrate/explore some of these concepts?

 How do we know about the elements?
 How do we know if something is an element or a compound?